DanHodges/TheologicalDictionary/synod-of-alexandria-a-d-362.md

 # Synod Of Alexandria (A.D.
 362)
-Definition of Synod Of Alexandria (A.D.
-362) coming soon.
+The definition of Synod Of Alexandria (A.D.
+362) is coming soon!